 - Artichoke Helps Maintain a Healthy Gut

-Aside from maintaining a gut flora with predominantly helpful bacteria, active compounds in globe artichoke accelerate gut movement, support fat digestion, stop muscle spasms in the stomach, and nourish the gut lining.
-All of these globe artichoke benefits help patients with IBS and other digestive conditions.
+Aside from maintaining a gut flora with predominantly helpful bacteria, active compounds in globe artichoke accelerate the gut movement, support fat digestion, stop muscle spasms in the stomach, and nourish the gut lining.
+These globe artichoke benefits help patients with IBS and other digestive conditions.
 Commons symptoms like bloating, nausea, indigestion, and heartburn can also be relieved by taking globe artichokes, especially concentrated artichoke extracts.

 - Artichoke Supports a Healthy Liver and Gallbladder

 Treatment or supplementation with artichoke extract may help protect the liver, increase bile protection, and support detoxification.

 Artichokes contain silymarin, a very strong liver protectant.
 Other components found in the plant also help increase the rate of liver tissue regeneration and stimulate cell division which may stop and reverse liver damage.

 Artichoke also contains a lot of bitter compounds like cynarin and sesquiterpene-lactones, and in a separate blog, we have discussed the numerous digestive and biliary benefits of taking bitters.